(If you are new here and have no idea what a Pydon't is, you may want to read the Pydon't Manifesto.)

 # [cut for brevity]

-statement contains three expressions separated by and
+The longer if statement contains three expressions separated by ands,

 and the first two expressions are there to make sure that the final one,